 Banh Bo Nuong

-Baked Vietnamese honeycomb cake of rice flour, tapioca starch, coconut milk, and pandan, fermented overnight with yeast — split open the inside is a vertical lattice of bubbles, spongy and chewy.
+Baked Vietnamese honeycomb cake of rice flour, tapioca starch, coconut milk, and pandan, leavened with single-acting baking powder — split open the inside is a vertical lattice of bubbles, spongy and chewy.

 Banh bo (literally 「cow cake」, possibly because the dome resembles a grazing cow's back) exists in two forms: the older steamed banh bo hap, and the modern baked banh bo nuong, which appeared in the South in the 20th century alongside French-influenced home ovens.
 The pandan-coconut profile is distinctly Southern Vietnamese; Northern variants use less coconut.
 It's a wedding-and-tet sweet, often dyed bright green from real pandan.
 Banh bo crossed into Cambodia and Laos with similar names but different texture profiles.